How to Build a Simple Isopod Bin Setup

 Add Leaf Litter

-Leaf litter is one of the most important components of an isopod enclosure.
-It provides both food and shelter while supporting natural feeding behaviour.
+Leaf litter is essential in any isopod setup.
+It provides both food and habitat while supporting microorganisms.

 Add Moss for Moisture

-Many keepers maintain one side of the enclosure slightly more moist by placing moss in that area.
+Maintaining one side of the enclosure slightly more moist helps create a natural gradient.

 Provide Hiding Places